emaz2718/SM_and_MC_course/DLA/overview.md

 ![image](https://github.com/emaz2718/SM_and_MC_course/assets/151519476/d3693459-8c80-4a64-9697-1262d41b9e20)

 Information about the particle distribution is then obtained from the density correlation function.
 The density is defined to be 1 for occupied sites and 0 otherwise.
-By measuring the correlation funcion, which would be dependent on the density and the distance between two sites:
+By measuring the correlation funcion, which would be dependent on the density and the distance between two sites.
+C(r) can then be used as a measure to determine the accuracy of the computational studies, through a Koch curve.

 $C(r)≡N^{-1}∑ρ(r')ρ(r'+r)$

+The outcome of the model suggests that the aggregates are "critical" objects which have scale-independent correlations over a large distance.
+However, the critical correlations present do not arise from an equilibrium ensemble, but from an irreversible growth process.
+So, a substance diffuses from infinity to an absorbing surface.
+Its density would be constant on the surface and zero at infinity.
+The rate of growth of the surface at a distance r would be proportional to the flux density.

+Additionally, in the study previously done by Langer and Muller-Krumbhaar it was found that a smooth interface is unstable against wrinkling at all length scales, whereby its growth would depend on the fluctuations in the diffusing field.
+This study desribes where the fluctuations would be dominant.

 ## The Eden Model